Department of Environmental Sciences and Engineering

 Facilities

 The Department of Environmental Sciences and Engineering houses research laboratories located in Rosenau Hall, McGavran-Greenberg Hall, and Michael Hooker Research Center.
-These laboratories are involved in important research in climate change energy and health, water quality, atmospheric chemistry and air pollution, risk assessment of environmental exposures, effects of environmental chemicals on birth outcome, children's and chronic heath, environmental and public health microbiology, and occupational health and safety.
+These laboratories are involved in important research related to natural resources, energy and health, water quality, atmospheric chemistry and air pollution, risk assessment of environmental exposures, effects of environmental chemicals on birth outcome, children's and chronic heath, environmental and public health microbiology, and occupational health and safety.

 The department also offers facilities for modeling and computational analysis of environmental systems, such as infectious disease transmission, atmospheric circulation and air quality models, ground and surface water flow and transport models, fluid flow and contaminant transport models for indoor air environments, computational toxicology, exposure analysis and health effects, risk assessment, and environmental epidemiology.